-Understanding Activism is a research study, initiated by Rhize, with partners Atlantic Council and Open Society Foundations, to explore the experiences and hopes of activists in ten countries and the role outside organizations, networks, governments and institutions have played in their work.
+Understanding Activism is a research study, initiated by Rhize, with partners including Atlantic Council, to explore the experiences and hopes of activists in ten countries and the role outside organizations, networks, governments and institutions have played in their work.

 More specifically we examined these key questions: